Table of Contents

 and whistles of the full GUI is not feasible.

-VBoxSDL is described in the section called “VBoxSDL, the simplified VM displayer”.
+VBoxSDL is described in Section 9.1, “VBoxSDL, the simplified VM displayer”.

 VBoxHeadless is yet